wakkihaya/deepgaze/README.md

 Prerequisites
 ------------

-The current version of Deepgaze is based on **Python 2.7**, a porting for Python 3.0 has been scheduled for the next year.
+The current version of Deepgaze is based on **Python 2.7 and Python **.

+We do not currently support all features for Python 3.0+ which we are working on.
+The features supported are on this branch.

 To use the libray you have to install: